The tale of the Boyd Massacre; an act of bone-chilling cannibalism perhaps the worst to occur since the Aztec Empire

 It should’ve been a joyful reunion, but after greeting his father, Tarrah took him to one side to vent about what the Captain had unforgivably done to him and displayed his unhealed wounds.

 The chieftain’s nostrils flared.
 He wanted to assault the Captain immediately for this outrage.
 Yet, his son had a plan for a most bloodthirsty revenge.
-They and their warriors were now thirsting for blood in the worst way imaginable.
+They and their warriors began thirsting for blood.

 The Maori restrained themselves for three days no less… perhaps to work up an appetite.

 On the third day the chieftain invited the Captain to send a party of men ashore to a spot where there was a great stock of Kauri trees to be felled.
 Captain Thompson sent five men and once they were safely out of sight of the ship the Maori’s heinous massacre began.
 These five crewmen were clubbed to death and their bodies were carried away to be prepared for eating.

 Their clothes were then taken to be used to disguise Maori canoists for the next stage.

 At nightfall, the Boyd’s crew at last spotted their crewmates returning from ashore in a canoe belonging to ‘George’s’ village.
 And it was the familiar voice of the sulky Maori that called out to them in the darkness.

 The officer of the watch oversaw the canoe approach and his five shipmates climb back aboard.
 At that moment, he stiffened with a barely perceptible sense of something wrong.
 As the men clambered aboard their eyes met – the wide-eyed glare of a murderous savage and a stunned seaman.
 As the significance of the moment registered, the hapless officer fell under successive blows from a Taiaha club.